mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 translates to what unmarshaler does.
 Put in byte array, fetch a String value.
 Overhead of converting bytes to object is transfered into walking trie.

-The final strucuture is `Trie<Long>` which merges multiple bytes into long.
+The final structure is `Trie<Long>` which merges multiple bytes into long.
 Thus greatly reducing length of walk, and improving efficiency compared to bytes version of trie.
 Besides switching bytes for longs it is the same concept as byte version.